MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-at-scale-dashboard.md

 This article details how to manage at-scale your Azure Stack HCI systems via the dashboard in the Azure portal.
-You can view the status of Azure Stack HCI systems as charts or lists.
+You can view the status of the systems as charts or lists.

 [!INCLUDE [hci-preview](../../includes/hci-preview.md)]

 ## View the dashboard charts

-The Azure Stack HCI dashboard displays overview and detailed information about your clusters in form of charts.
+The Azure Stack HCI dashboard displays overview and detailed information about your clusters in the form of charts.

 To access the dashboard chart view, follow these steps in the Azure portal: